DefinitionThis section has been translated automatically.

 Risk assessment with SCORE2/SCORE2-OP is not suitable for people who already have cardiovascular disease or have suffered a serious vascular event.
 These people are already at high or very high risk and therefore the indication for drug therapy in addition to lifestyle changes.
 In this case, the target value for drug therapy to lower LDL-C should be ≤55 mg/dl (1.4 mmol/l).

 Patients with diabetes mellitus are also already at high or very high risk, especially if they have had the disease for ≥10 years or already have end organ damage.
-Here too, the indication for drug therapy is given in addition to lifestyle changes with target LDL-C ≤55 mg/dl (1.4 mol/l).
+Here too, drug therapy is indicated in addition to lifestyle changes with a target LDL-C value ≤55 mg/dl (1.4 mol/l).

 Familial hypercholesterolemia is also not covered by SCORE2/SCORE-OP, as even in this case there is already a high or very high risk and the indication for drug therapy in combination with lifestyle measures is given.